USS Butte, AE-27, 1970 Mediteranean cruise 1970-1971

-I bordered her in Norfolk, VA, but I was too late to be a plank-owner.
+I boarded her in Norfolk, VA, but I was too late to be a plank-owner.

-We also sailed to the Caribbean and got liberty on the Island of St. Thomas;
+We first sailed to the Caribbean and got liberty on the Island of St. Thomas;

 Big Mak and I went to a beach and got sand-flea bites.